 This most basic of chicken recipes is also one of the tastiest.
 Although many chicken curries include yogurt or cream, this recipe creates a thickening agent by grinding fried onions into a paste and processing the tomatoes with garlic and ginger pastes.
 Serve chicken curry with hot chapatis (Indian flatbread) or plain boiled rice.

 A great make-ahead dish, chicken dhansak parsi tastes even better the next day.
 You can make it with chicken, lamb, or goat and it's always delicious.
 It is a Persian and Gujarati (western India) recipe combining lentils, vegetables, meat, and spices.
 Don't be deterred by the number of ingredients—most are spices to make the masala powder.

 08 of 10

-A light curry dish common in northern India, chicken Saagwala consists of pan-fried chicken combined with spinach and a flavorful sauce.
+A light curry dish common in northern India, chicken saagwala consists of pan-fried chicken combined with spinach and a flavorful sauce.
 It is one of the healthier choices on Indian menus.
-Pair it with hot chapatis (Indian flatbread) or plain rice and you've got a complete meal the whole family will love.
-Great to make ahead, too.Continue to 9 of 10 below.
+Pair it with hot chapatis or plain rice and you have a complete meal the whole family will love.
+It's great to make ahead, too.Continue to 9 of 10 below.

 09 of 10

 Reminiscent of the famous Portuguese peri-peri sauce, this delicious, tangy, hot dish is the Indian equivalent of Portuguese-style grilled chicken.
-It is a spicy dish where the chicken is traditionally deep-fried, but you can grill it if you prefer.
-With only a few ingredients—chicken, lemon, chilies, garlic, and ginger—you can have this on the table on a busy weeknight.
+It is a spicy dish and the chicken is traditionally deep-fried, but you can grill it if you prefer.
+With only a few ingredients—chicken, lemon, chilies, garlic, and ginger—this chicken cafreal is ideal for a busy weeknight.

 10 of 10